-We currently pay a regular quarterly cash dividend of \$0.10 per common share.
+We currently pay a regular quarterly cash dividend of \$0.105 per common share.
 We currently intend to continue to declare and pay a regular quarterly cash dividend on our common shares.
-However, any decision to declare and pay dividends in the future will be made at the discretion of our Board of Directors, after taking into account our operating results, financial condition, cash requirements, financing agreement restrictions and other factors our Board may deem relevant.
-In 2009 we paid total cash dividends of \$0.38 per common share, compared to \$0.34 per share in 2008 and \$0.30 per share in 2007.
-The dividend amounts reflect the impact of our three-for-one stock split that took effect on April 24, 2008.
+However, any decision to declare and pay dividends in the future will be made at the discretion of our Board of Directors, after taking into account our operating results, financial condition, cash requirements, financing agreement restrictions and other factors our Board of Directors may deem relevant.
+In 2010, we paid total cash dividends of \$0.41 per common share, compared to \$0.38 per share in 2009 and \$0.34 per share in 2008.
+The dividend amounts reflect the impact of our three-for-one stock split which took effect on April 24, 2008.